Western Nebraska Regional Airport: History

 With the United States entry into World War II Scottsbluff promoted its municipal airport for military/defense purposes.
 On September 5, 1942, Scottsbluff was selected as one of seven satellite air bases in Nebraska.
 Twenty-eight farms were vacated so construction could begin at a cost of $5.5 million.
 The original Scottsbluff Municipal Airport closed to make way for the new airfield; the old airport later became a prisoner of war camp.

 Construction began on September 7, 1942.
 A temporary railroad spur was constructed and some 600000 cuyd of concrete for three runways was poured in forty-five days.
 There were about 108 buildings on the ground including barracks, mess halls, officers' quarters, warehouses, a hangar, a camouflage instruction building, and a bombsight storage building.

 Scottsbluff Army Airfield

 The base was occupied as early as 11 October 1942 and was assigned to Second Air Force.
 Initially, Scottsbluff Army Airfield was a satellite to Casper Army Air Field, Wyoming.
 The first troops arrived December 4, 1942.
 The 4190th Army Air Force Base Unit was the host organization at Scottsbluff AAF.

 The original mission was to train crews of Boeing B-17 Flying Fortresses and Consolidated B-24 Liberators bombers.
-Crews based at Casper AAF Wyoming final training at Scottsbluff.
+Crews based at Casper AAF Wyoming conducted final training at Scottsbluff.
 All training aircraft at the airfield were assigned to the 4190th AAFBU.